 - Be able to stand and/or walk for long periods of time.

 - Cedarville University students must have their advisor's signature on the application form.

 - A physical must be completed prior to the start of class, including two MMR or titer, a current flu shot, two-step TB test, the Tdap, two Varicella or titer, and Hepatitis B series of shots.
 The EMS Education Health History and Physical form must be used to report this information. (see "After Applying") Any student that fails to complete this by the Wednesday before class begins will be automatically dismissed from the program.

-- A background check must be completed prior to the start of class through Cedarville University's Campus Safety office. (see "After Applying")
+- A background check must be completed prior to the start of class through Cedarville University's Campus Security office. (see "After Applying")